upasadena/interactive-cyoa-tutorial/docs/publishing/index.md

 If you wanted to make or have made an NSFW Interactive however, I recommend using [Neocities].
-[GitHub]'s [Sexually Obscene Content] policy means that pornography cannot be hosted there.
+[GitHub]'s [Sexually Obscene Content] policy means that pornography (for the sake of pornography; educational and instructional use is fine) cannot be hosted there.
 [Neocities], on the other hand, has no such policy.

 In the end, it's up to you to choose whichever site works best for your use case.